vistle/vistle/README.md

 License
 -------

 Vistle source code is licensed under the LGPL v2.1.
-See `lgpl-2.1.txt` for details.
-This does not apply to the subdirectory `3rdparty`.
+See `LICENSE.txt` for details.
+This does not apply to the subdirectory `lib/3rdparty`.

 Getting Vistle